 Every applicant must take the Medical College Admission Test (MCAT).
 In 2015, the MCAT will expand to include topics in psychological science and sociology; thus, PSYC 1101 and SOCI 1101 are also recommended courses.
 It is preferable that applicants take the MCAT in the spring or early summer preceding the submission of his or her application to medical school, but no later than the early fall of that year.
-Students should take General Chemistry (CHEM 1101-1102) as a first- or second-year student to be on track for the MCAT exam, normally taken in the spring or early summer of the junior year.
+Students should take General Chemistry (CHEM 1101-1102) as a first- or second-year student to be on track for the MCAT exam.
 BIOL 1107-1108 with labs is also suggested for first- or second-year students.
 Either General Chemistry or Principles of Biology should be taken in the first year in order to stay on track for timely graduation and application to medical school.
 Medical schools also expect experience in the field of medicine.
 Students should keep records of dates, duration, and types of experience when participating in shadowing or volunteer or paid work in a hospital, doctor's office, or other medical facility.
-Consult your adviser and the Career Center for help setting up a shadowing experience.
+Consult your advisor and the Career Center for help setting up a shadowing experience.